NREL/buildstockbatch/docs/project_defn.rst

   call the OpenStudio CLI commands with the  ``bundle`` and ``bundle_path`` options.
 These options tell the CLI to load a custom set of gems rather than those included in the OpenStudio CLI.
 For both Eagle and local Docker runs, these gems are first specified in the ``buildstock\resources\Gemfile``.
-  For Eagle, when the Singularity image is built, these gems are added to the image.
+  For Eagle, when the apptainer image is built, these gems are added to the image.
   For local Docker, when the containers are started, the gems specified in the Gemfile are installed into a Docker volume on the local computer.
 This volume is mounted by each container as models are run, so each run uses the custom gems.